 Book your vaccination online

-You can log in to book using the same username and password details you set up for your first two doses of coronavirus vaccine.
+You can log in to book using the same username and password details you set up for your first 2 doses of coronavirus vaccine.

 If you have never received a unique username, you can sign up for one by using the 'recover username' option.